freetv-today/freetv-server/WISHLIST.md

 * Changing the default preserves exactly one default
 * JSON files are not modified by migrated endpoints

+### Legacy JSON Dependency Check

+Add a development or test mode that verifies the migrated Admin application does not depend on legacy playlist JSON files.

+Possible approaches:

+- Run integration tests with `/public/playlists/` absent or temporarily renamed.
+- Fail tests when migrated endpoints attempt to read playlist JSON.
+- Verify that only the database-to-JSON exporter writes to the playlist artifact directory.

+During the migration, missing JSON files should expose remaining legacy dependencies rather than silently falling back to old behavior.

 ### Frontend tests

 Add a JavaScript test runner such as Vitest for: